2 Choices – drive it or store it

 I Gummi Pflege all the rubber weather-stripping and other rubber seals to keep it flexible and prevent the metal from sticking to the rubber.
 And I polish the car and make sure that it is dust free when I put the cover on because I don’t want the dust being ground into the paint by the cover shifting in the wind.

-Not a bad idea to top off the windshield washer fluid and the ant-freeze too.
+Not a bad idea to top off the windshield washer fluid and the anti-freeze too (Porsche brand only on that anti-freeze).

-Guenter in Ontario suggested these additions for longer storage.
+Guenter in Ontario (who has to store his for multiple months of the year) suggested these additions for longer storage.

 • Inflate the tires to 55PSI.